What a contested election means for the economy — and your wallet

 Regardless of who wins the presidency, it looks increasingly likely that the United States is going to keep experiencing a “K-shaped recovery,” where much of the upper half continues doing pretty well and many at the bottom continue to slip.

-Stocks soared Wednesday, with the Dow Jones industrial average rising about 700 points as Wall Street increasingly priced in a presidential victory by Joe Biden and a Republican-led Senate.
+Stocks soared Wednesday, with the Dow Jones industrial average rising 368 points (1.3 percent) and the Nasdaq gaining 3.9 percent as Wall Street increasingly priced in a presidential victory by Joe Biden and a Republican-led Senate.
 Wall Street analysts were quick to point out that kind of gridlock has been very good for stocks in the past and it’s likely to mean no major changes for tax or climate policy as well as health care.

 An analysis by Sam Stovall, chief investment strategist at CFRA Research, found that since World War II stocks had the highest gains when there was a Democratic president and a split Congress (one party controlling the House and the other controlling the Senate).
-Wall Street traders see an increasing chance of that big return scenario occurring with a Biden presidency and GOP-led Senate.
+Wall Street traders see an increasing chance of that big return scenario occurring with a Biden presidency, GOP-led Senate and Democratic House.
 PredictIt and Betfair, two websites traders often use to express their views on who will win elections, were both showing Biden with about an 80 percent chance of winning.

 “Senate control is at least as important as the White House.
 Under a narrow Republican Senate majority, we would expect no major tax increases but also a fiscal stimulus package of less than $1 trillion,” wrote Goldman Sachs in a note to clients on Wednesday.